DRobinson93/ShakesApp/README.md

 	:write validation error logic on front end
 	:setup permissions
-	:add reactions to tests for relations and make sure reactions exists in return :add sort by rating, newest and such  to home pg
+	:add reactions to tests for relations and make sure reactions exists in return :add sort by rating, newest and such  to home pg (use session) : reactions store return just needs success.. not id :write tests for /shake/{shake}/reaction/sumTxt
+    :redis
-    : reactions store return just needs success.. not id :write tests for /shake/{shake}/reaction/sumTxt git commit -a -m ""
+git commit -a -m ""